engineyard/ey-docs/pages/database-troubleshooting.md

 # Troubleshooting your database

-Here are some things to check when troubleshooting your Engine Yard Cloud database.
+This page describes some things to check when troubleshooting your database.

 Topics on this page: